 Please note that starting in 2016-2017 the Master’s programme Computer Science is a joint degree programme with the University of Amsterdam (UvA).
-Due to administrative issues at this moment you can only apply for the Master’s programme at VU University Amsterdam.
 Courses are given at the two Faculties of Science.
 Graduates receive a diploma accredited by both universities.

 The Computer Science programme is open to both Dutch and International Students with a background in Computer Science.
 Admission is based on a strict selection procedure.
 The Faculty’s Admission Board will decide upon your admission after having evaluated your complete online application.
 If you have read the admission criteria below and feel you are eligible for admission, please take the following steps to submit your application.
 Note that the initial application procedure is fully online and that scans of your relevant documents are required.

 In order to gain admission to the Computer Science Master’s programme, you will need to have at least a Bachelor’s degree from an accredited research university including at least three full years of academic study amounting to a minimum of 180 ECTS or equivalent.
 Academic writing skill is to be demonstrated by submitting a thesis.
 We do not require a GRE or GMAT test score.
 A Bachelor degree obtained at an applied university or higher vocational education (HBO in Dutch) in most cases does not grant direct access to the programme (only exceptionally high ranking students stand a chance of admission).

 Specific requirements for the Computer Science master’s programme

 For admission to the Computer Science programme, a Bachelor degree in Computer Science or a closely related Bachelor is required.
 In general, we expect the following subjects to be part of your Bachelors programme: